Elfocrash/L2dotNET/patches/Readme.txt

 Patches for Interlude client.
+Make sure you client is fresh and clean (just after install).

-patch.rus.zip - patch for localhost server with Russian localization. patch.en.zip - not available right now.
-See P.S section.
+patch.rus.zip - patch for localhost server with Russian localization. patch.en.zip - patch for localhost server with English localization.

-Server address may be edited thru system/edit.exe.
+Server address may be edited thru system/edit.exe
-Usage: Unzip it to Interlude client folder.
+Usage: Unzip it to Interlude client folder

-P.S Please contact me (or create pull request) if you can change localization to english.
-Thanks!